 Skip to contents

-The Tower of Babel: Why So Many Glycan Formats? 🏗️
+Why Are There So Many Glycan Formats?

-Let’s take a famous N-glycan as our example:
+Let’s use one N-glycan as an example:

 Neu5Ac(a2-3)Gal(b1-4)GlcNAc(b1-2)Man(a1-3)[Neu5Ac(a2-3)Gal(b1-4)GlcNAc(b1-2)Man(a1-6)]Man(b1-4)GlcNAc(b1-4)[Fuc(a1-6)]GlcNAc(b1-